-When venturing into a newly discovered world of glass pipes, one would immediately recognize the diversified quantity of dry pipes, bubblers, sherlocks, steamrollers and one-hitters.
+When venturing into a newly discovered world of glass pipes, one would immediately recognize the diversified quantity of glass pipes.
+Everything from dry pipes to bubblers, sherlocks to steamrollers.
 But what about the quality of these pipes?
-You can look at a bubbler and conclude that, water is held below the bowl pack, therefore it is a bubbler, but how can you tell where a glass piece was made and what it’s made from?
+You can look at a bubbler and conclude that, water is held below the bowl, therefore it is a bubbler.
+But, how can you tell where a glass piece was made and what it’s made from?
 Whether it is borosilicate glass or made from softer, cheaper glass rods?

-My first glass pipe was a thick yellow piece, with glass bubbles wrapped around the entire pipe- probably double-blown or even triple-blown.
+I was young, and my first glass pipe was this thick yellow piece, adorned with glass bubbles around the entire pipe.
+It may have been double-blown or even triple-blown.
 It was my favorite bowl, until it was confiscated.
-I went up to the smoke shop the next day and picked out the coolest pipe I saw and before I know it I had my own personal collection of glass paraphernalia.
+I went up to the smoke shop the next day and picked out the coolest pipe I saw.
+Before I know it I had my own personal collection of glass.

 In the world of glass bowls and bongs, there are two competing sides.
 In the red corner you have imported, production pipes and in the blue corner you have American-made, custom glass pipes.
 There are several reasons a buyer would choose one side over the other.
-For instance, the number one argument would be to save more money on the pipe and get more of the stuff you’re putting in the pipe, right?
-While it is true that locally made glass could be a little bit more expensive than what you would find at your local gas station, there are several points to debate.
+For instance, the number one argument would be to save more money on the pipe; getting more of the stuff you’re putting in the pipe, right?
+While it is true that locally made glass could be a little bit more expensive, there are several points to debate.

-These production style pipes that you find at most smoke shops and almost all gas stations- just like my first pipe- are destined to be ravaged.
+These production style pipes that you find at most smoke shops, and almost all gas stations, are destined to be ravaged.
 Not only is your bowl targeted by quality, but your health as well.
 Certain imported production style bowls and bongs get their color from paint.
 Not crushed glass frit like domestic pipes.
-One bong I purchased in particular from a smoke shop, which sold exclusively imported pipes, had a green, yellow, and red Rasta colored design.
+One bong I purchased in particular from a local smoke shop had a green, yellow, and red Rasta colored design.
 When it came time to wash it with rubbing alcohol and salt, all the color ran out with the cleaner.
-Certain shops that deal with imported products do receive them at a tempting cost, but this usually means more profit for the shop given the inflated standard of a pipe regardless of labor costs.
+Certain shops that deal with imported products do receive them at a tempting cost.
+This usually means more profit for the shop given the inflated standard of a pipe; regardless of labor costs.

 Another question worth asking is, who is getting money in their pocket for the product you purchased?
 Is it the company overseas in another country or the small businesses and independent artists locally?